dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 - A `readonly ref struct` must declare its `ref` fields as `readonly ref`
 - For by-ref values the `scoped` modifier must appear before `in`, `out`, or `ref`
 - The span safety rules document will be updated as outlined in this document
-- The new span safety rules will be in effect when either
+- The new ref safe context rules will be in effect when either
     - The core library contains the feature flag indicating support for `ref` fields
     - The `langversion` value is 11 or higher